 I know this because I see a lot of girls every day and even if they start with their guard completely up, once they realize that I’m not here to freak out, or tattle, judge them or go on and on about what to do and what not to do; they relax.

 And that’s when we really start.

 You may be thinking that you don’t have anything to talk about, or nothing is wrong, or why does your mom think this is a good idea.

-But I know that’s a lie because you’re either almost in or you are in middle or high school AND you are growing up.
+But I know that’s a lie because you’re either in middle school, high school or college AND you are growing up.
 And nobody–not when I was your age, not now–escapes unscathed.

 Because being in school and growing up can be brutal.

 And then it’s not.

 And then something happens and it is again.

 - Maybe your parents got divorced.

 - Or the guy you thought would never let you down, did.